mkelp/mkelp.github.io/aboutMe.md

   <a href="https://atmos.utah.edu/" target="_blank">Atmospheric Sciences Department</a>
   and the
   <a href="https://wilkescenter.utah.edu/" target="_blank">Wilkes Center for Climate Science & Policy</a>
   at the University of Utah in January 2026.
-My research group will use machine learning and data-driven modeling to tackle problems at the nexus of air quality, fires, and human-environmental systems.</p>
+My research group will use machine learning and data-driven methods to tackle problems at the nexus of air quality, fires, and human-environmental systems.</p>

   <br />